elmomoilanen/Hashmap/README.md

 - clean up used memory of the hash map by `hashmap_free`

-See the *hashmap.h* header file for more precise introductions of the public APIs.
+See the *hashmap.h* header file for more information.